danfuzz/samizdat/doc/layer-0-restrictions.md

 Strings
 -------

-Hexadecimal and entity escapes are not recognized in string literals.
+Neither hexadecimal nor entity escapes are recognized in string literals.
 Parsing of these is implemented in Layer 2.

 Variable Definition